pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 # Introduction
 Java 9 has introduced the concept of modules to the Java platform.
-Modules change the way we design and build Java applications, and even though their use is optional since the JDK itself is now modularized, we must at least know the basics of the Java Platform Module System (JPMS).
+Modules change the way we design and build Java applications, and even though their use is optional, since the JDK itself is now modularized, we must at least know the basics of the Java Platform Module System (JPMS).

-In this tutorial, you'll learn what are modules and the problems they solve, how to create your own modules, interact with others, and use the service locator pattern to decouple modules.
+In this tutorial, you'll learn what are modules and the problems they solve, how to create your own modules, how modules interact with each other, and use the service locator pattern to decouple modules.
 Finally, we'll review how Maven works with the module system.

 We'll be using the command line to compile, package and run the code examples to better understand what's going on.
-However, you can use the latest (or beta) versions of your favorite IDE to do this.
+However, you can use the latest (or beta) version of your favorite IDE to do this.
 Of course, you'll need to have the Java 9 SDK installed.
 Download it from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or [here](http://openjdk.java.net/install/) and follow the installation instructions.

 Let's start by talking about what are modules and what problems they solve.